A Week In the Sunny South East

 Irish Famine Ship

 As you arrive into the exhibition, they establish an illusion that you are an emigrant passenger by creating a theatre set with audio of voices from the past and a seamless interaction with live interpreters.
+Our exhibition is divided into three parts: Departure, Voyage and New World.

 quote